-He was left staring at his daughter along with Seto.
+Lord Gardner was left staring at his daughter along with Seto.

 "I am very sorry, Lord Seto.
-She," Her father began to say when he let out a groan and crumpled to the floor.
+She," her father began to say when he let out a groan and crumpled to the floor.

 Téa looked down at her father, tears streaming down her face.